-- General Fund balance the balance at 1 April 2018 was £1.313 million.
-The transfer from revenue of the surplus generated in the year amounted to £0.707 million.
-The in year surplus, in accordance with Council policy, was transferred to capital resources to offset the previous borrowing requirement.
-The balance therefore remained at £1.313 million and is in excess of the requirement identified to cover contingencies and emergencies of £1.188 million - Earmarked Reserves In addition to the General Fund balance the Council maintains earmarked reserves that are held for specific purposes.
+- General Fund balance the balance at 1 April 2019 was £1.313 million.
+There was a planned transfer to capital reserves of £0.169 million.
+This amount in accordance with Council policy was transferred to capital resources to offset the previous borrowing requirement.
+An in year surplus of £0.082 million was transferred to working balance during the year.
+The balance at 31 March 20 was £1.226 million and is in excess of the requirement identified to cover contingencies and emergencies of £0.226 million - Earmarked Reserves In addition to the General Fund balance the Council maintains earmarked reserves that are held for specific purposes.
 They are provided to meet future and known commitments, support the budget in the future and, in some cases, to spread expenditure over a number of years.
-At 1 April 2018, earmarked reserves stood at £13.587 million and reduced to £12.058 million at 31 March 2019, following financing of the capital programme.
+At 1 April 2019, earmarked reserves stood at £12.058 million and increased to £18.994 million at 31 March 2020.
+The main increase was in relation to Capital earmarked reserves of £4.629 million, reflecting the set aside of resources to meet the major regeneration issues of the council following economic development income received as part of the 75% Business rates pilot.